 Here’s why…

+To understand why most marijuana strains don’t grow like weeds, you have to understand a little about evolution.
 To put it very simply, natural evolution is a process in which living things are shaped by their environment in a dynamic interplay.

 Out of millions of plants growing outdoors, some have genetics that allow them to survive where they grow.
+Others do not.

+The ones with the most adaptive genetics reproduce successfully.
+The others die off.
 Repeat this process generation after generation and you get landrace marijuana.
 It is evolved to be right where it is.

 Unless a catastrophic sudden change happens in its environment, or the plants mistakenly mutate in the wrong direction, that landrace marijuana will continue to thrive there.

-However, if you take a landrace Colombian Gold that grew naturally at 3100 feet in tropical, lush Colombia and try to grow it outdoors in desert, heat-stricken Arizona, it’ll fail.
+If you grow landrace marijuana strains in outdoor conditions very similar to where those strains naturally grow, your plants thrive.
+However, if you take a landrace Colombian Gold that grew naturally in tropical, lush Colombia and try to grow it outdoors in desert, heat-stricken Arizona, it’ll fail.

 Outdoor marijuana growers are smart to select and grow strains that originated in outdoor places with temperature, rainfall, sunlight and humidity patterns similar to their particular outdoor environment.